mjameer/Journey-to-Cloud/README.md

 The next step for our team was to embark on a significant project - Dockerization.
 Docker containers provide a standardized unit for packaging and shipping applications, ensuring consistency across different environments.
 This initiative required meticulous evaluation and adoption of Docker within the existing infrastructure, a process that involved both technical challenges and gaining developer buy-in.

-### Container Orchestration via Kuberneties
+### Container Orchestration via Kubernetes

 With Docker containers in place, the focus shifted to container orchestration.
 The team recognized the need for a robust orchestration system to manage containers efficiently.
 Kubernetes emerged as the chosen technology, providing scalability, integration capabilities, and a thriving community.

 ### Externalize configurations

-With inroduction of k8s, app team were able to externalize the app configurations, which provided us more secure mechanism to store and retrive credientials and other critical data
+With the introduction of k8s, the app team was able to externalize the app configurations, which provided us a more secure mechanism to store and retrieve credentials and other critical data

 ### Database Migration Motivation:
-In this cloud journey process, we migrated some of the applications DB from MsSQL to Progress as Postgress provided no lisence cost when compared to MsSQL which costs about 800/per month.
+In this cloud journey process, we migrated some of the applications DB from MsSQL to Progress as Postgres provided no license cost when compared to MsSQL which costs about 800/per month.
 This cost-effective move presented an opportunity to optimize resources and allocate budgets more efficiently.

 ### Unforeseen Challenges: